a-creative/AiMyCareer/README.md

 The simple things you need to install are:

+- Git to download the source code to build the web app from.
 - Docker and Docker Compose to get a virtual host running with the web app.
 - A major web browser like Google Chrome, Mozilla Firefox og Microsoft Edge.
 These are simply used to access the web app on the virtual host.